Here’s your Boston Hockey Now Boston Bruins Game Day Stanley Cup playoff preview:

 TV: NESN, Bally Sports

-It could be a little different this time around, however, with the Metro Division champion Hurricanes standing as the favorite in the series, and the Boston Bruins serving as the underdogs after entering the postseason as a wild card team.
+While the two teams have faced each other in three of the last four postseasons, things are a little different this time around with the Metro Division champion Hurricanes standing as the favorite in the series, and the Boston Bruins serving as the underdogs after entering the postseason as a wild card team.

-The Carolina Hurricanes will be going with backup Antti Raanta (15-5-4, 2.45 goals against average and .912 save percentage) in his first Stanley Cup playoff start with Freddie Andersen injured and out of the mix to start the series.
+The Carolina Hurricanes will be sticking with backup Antti Raanta (15-5-4, 2.45 goals against average and .912 save percentage), who stopped 35-of-36 shots in a brilliant performance for the Canes in the Game 1 win.

 Boston Bruins Notes